complete-dope/codex/content/posts/Designing_APIs.md

 * PATCH for fixing some data that was already added before in db or somewhere
 * DELETE for deleting a resource

+Before a browser calls any API, it sends a preset fetch request that tells what all can be extracted or is there is an CORS issue in this request.

+## Webhook
+There are few problems in doing a webhook call request, you cant check that in localhost if your server is deployed (you need to call call something that is available from public internet)

+And to segregate this a possible way is to change server code and check a condition when to call (very doable, possible , best approach )
+Another way , if the webhook calls are dynamic then pass this as a request param